ARM-software/MDK-Middleware/Documentation/Doxygen/General/src/using_mw.md

 The **startup_device.s** file is provided by the device vendor in a [Device Family Pack](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/index.html).

-The file will be copied into a µVision project automatically after selecting **Device:Startup** in the **Manage Run-Time Environment** window.
+The file will be copied into a project automatically after selecting **Device:Startup** in the **Manage Run-Time Environment** window.
 It is used to configure the size of the stack that is used by exceptions and **interrupt service routines (ISR)** for the current project.
 The stack size requirements depend on the maximum nesting of exception and ISR execution and therefore on the priority settings of the various interrupt and exception sources.
 Also, the heap which is used by memory allocation functions is configured in this file.

 Most of the middleware components only require additional **stack** size, whereas the **File System** component also requires additional **heap** size.
 The memory requirements are stated in the \ref mw_using_mw "Resource Requirements" section